NomicFoundation/hardhat-website/src/content/plugin-development/explanation/lifecycle.md

 };
 ```

+Hardhat calls each Hook Handler Category Factory only when needed, immediately after loading the module.

-Hardhat will call each Hoook Handler Category Factory at most once per instance of the Hardhat Runtime Environment and cache the result.
-It calls it the right after loading the module.
+The result of the Hook Handler Category Factory is cached, so it's only called once per instance of the Hardhat Runtime Environment, if needed.

-### Managing state associated to Hook Handlers
+### Managing state associated with Hook Handlers

-If you need to have state for your Hook Handlers, you can initialize it in the Hook Handler Category Factory, and use it in the Hook Handlers.
+If you need state for your Hook Handlers, you can initialize it in the Hook Handler Category Factory and use it in the Hook Handlers.

-Note that te factory doesn't have access to the Hardhat Runtime Environment nor Hook Context, so the prefered way to do it is to define any necessary variables in the factory, but initialize the state in the Hook Handlers.
+Note that the factory doesn't have access to the Hardhat Runtime Environment or Hook Context, so the preferred way to do it is to define any necessary variables in the factory, but initialize the state in the Hook Handlers.

-For example, you can store state associated to each `NetworkConnection` like this:
+For example, you can store state associated with each `NetworkConnection` like this:

 ```ts
 interface MyPluginState {}